vanHeemstraSystems/snakemake-headstart/README.md

-# snakemake-headstart
+snakemake-headstart
-Snakemake - Headstart
+# Snakemake - Headstart

+Based on "Snakemake" at https://snakemake.github.io/

+See also "Webinar: Workflow Management Using Snakemake" at https://www.youtube.com/watch?v=8Zlx6FvtHUk